 |1Department of Midwifery, Pregnancy Health Research Center, Zahedan University of Medical Sciences, Zahedan, Iran

-2MSc Student of Midwifery Counseling, School of Nursing and Midwifery, Zahedan University of Medical Sciences, Zahedan, Iran
+3Counseling Midwifery Master’s Student in Nursing and Midwifery School, Zahedan University of Medical Sciences, Zahedan, Iran

-Objectives: Sexual decency is a false belief among women about sexuality, and women with this belief choose an inactive and passive sexual role.
-In the current study, the effect of assertiveness-based sexuality counseling on sexual function was evaluated among married female students at Sistan and Baluchestan University, Zahedan, Iran.
+Objectives: Sexual decency is one of the false beliefs among women about sexual function, and women who have this belief choose an inactive and passive sexual role.
+The present study aimed to investigate the effect of decisiveness-based sexuality counselling on sexual function among married female students at the University of Sistan and Baluchestan.

-Results: The mean sexual function score increased in the intervention group after sexual counseling, while it decreased in the control group.
-Based on the independent t test results, no significant difference was found between the groups in the mean scores of sexual function after sexual counseling.
-However, the mean change in the total score was significantly different between the groups (P = 0.0001).
+Results: The results showed that the mean score on the sexual function index increased in the intervention group after sexual counselling and decreased in the control group.
+An independent t test also showed that the difference in mean scores on the sexual function index after sexual counselling in the intervention and control groups was not significant.
+However, the mean change in the total index score was significantly different in the 2 groups (P = 0.0001).

-Conclusion: Assertiveness-based sexual counseling significantly influenced sexual function and expression of sexual rights and could reduce feelings of shame and contempt in women.
+Conclusions: The assertiveness-based sexual counselling method significantly influenced sexual function and expression of sexual rights and reduced the shame and contempt that women in the study felt.
 It is safe to admit that this method can be used as a way to promote sexuality and to establish a more intimate relationship in marital life.